Buck Knives Homepage

 September 1, 2021

-How to Sharpen Your Knife: With Mark Seacat
+How to Sharpen Your Knife

 A dull knife is a dangerous knife, but with so many different techniques and devices out there, sharpening your knives yourself can feel overwhelming.
 Don’t let that deter you – you can sharpen your knives at home with minimal equipment or experience.
 Fortunately, while there are many different methods, sharpening becomes a simple task once you understand the basics—and once you have that down, you can begin to experiment with different styles and techniques.